This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 In addition, essential lavender oil contains small amounts of Camphor, which not only has a germicidal effect but is also produced in numerous plants as protection against herbivorous insects

-Lavender oil also contains around 200 other ingredients, terpenes, and organic alcohol in very small quantities.
+Lavender oil also contains around 200 other ingredients, terpenes, and organic alcohols in very small quantities.
 How all these ingredients act together, still needs more research to understand how exactly does lavender repel ticks.

 Plant Lavender in your Yard